Admissions Requirements and Application

 Apply to the program

-- Submit application and application fee of $75 by deadline.
+Submit application and application fee by deadline to www.capcsd.org.

 - In order to guarantee a place in the class, an accepted applicant must submit a non-refundable $500 deposit and evidence of the immunizations required by New York Medical College, at the time of acceptance of an offer of admission.
 The deposit is applied to the first year tuition.
 See Health Services History and Physical.